Whojoo/shared-groceries/README.md

 To see and follow the logs of a service `docker-compose logs -t -f grocery-service`

 ## Run without Docker (for debugging)

+Running docker-compose in Visual Studio for Mac does currently not work, therefore debugging should be done without docker.

 Either host your own sql server (see below) or run `docker-compose start mssql-server`